scm-manager/scm-metrics-json-plugin/README.md

 Provides SCM-Manager metrics as json.

+## Usage

+Find out how this plugin can be used on the [user documentation page](https://scm-manager.org/plugins/scm-metrics-json-plugin/docs).

 ## Build and testing

 The plugin can be compiled and packaged with the normal maven lifecycle: